Horsed/horsed.github.io/_posts/2013-09-24-angularjs-learnings-pt.-1.md

 <input type="text" ng-model="firstName" />
 {% endhighlight %}

-### Trigger jQuery events in a custom dsl [source](https://github.com/angular/angular.js/pull/752)
+### Trigger jQuery events in a custom dsl ([source](https://github.com/angular/angular.js/pull/752))
-That one was hard.
-I wanted to e2e test a directive which shows and hides an element when hovering over another element.
+I wanted to e2e test a directive which shows and hides another element when hovering over the directive's element.
 I wrote a custom dsl to trigger the ```mouseover``` event on a given element.
-But the event didn't seem to fire.
+But the event didn't seem to fire inside the e2e tests although it worked in the browser.
 Here is the code:

 {%highlight html %}
 <span class="master" show-hide=".slave">...</span>
 <span class="slave">...</span>
 {% endhighlight %}